foldda/snappable/README.md

 ## Foldda Concept: "Solution", "Handler", and "Runtime"

-Conceptually similar to its hardware counterpart, a Foldda "breadboard project" (called a "solution") has a collection of some components (called "handlers") and follows a design for delivering a software feature i.e. an app.
-What's special about Foldda handler components is that they are physically packaged as file system folders, and they can be flexibly arranged on and connected through a provided "breadboard-like" environment called a "runtime".
-This short video illustrates these concepts using an example of building a Foldda component-based app of an ETP pipeline.
+Conceptually similar to a hardware breadboard project, in the software space, a Foldda project (called a "solution") consists of a selection of components (called "handlers") which collectively follow a design and deliver a feature - i.e. an app.
+What's special about Foldda is that these handler components are physically packaged as file system folders, which can be flexibly arranged on and connected through a provided environment (called a "runtime").
+This short video illustrates Foldda's "breadboard-like" operations through an example of building a component-based ETP pipeline.

 video demo here

-As shown in the video, by packaging components as folders, Foldda allows components to be physically moved around and be freely connected (or disconnected).
+As in the video, a Foldda runtime allows physically arranging and connecting softeware components without using any specialised tools.
 This contrasts with the other "no-code" app-dev frameworks where the components must exist within a vendor-specific IDE environment.
-Foldda's unique component packaging is a key to vendor-neutral software component development.
+A major design goal of Foldda is to enable vendor-neutral software component development, and such goal requires two pieces of technology: the first is a universal, vendor independent packaging of software components like we've just discussed and demostrated; the second technology required is a standard interfcae that allow software components to freely and meaningful exchange data, think a "universal plug" for components like the pins and pin-holes on a physical breadboard ...

 ## Foldda Runtime: the "Breadboard"